Dollar Plunges, Stocks Slip

-The dollar, which fell by 1.97 yen on Thursday in what traders called a technical reaction to its recent recovery from a historic low of 104.82 yen last week, has now lost most of its gains.
+The dollar, which fell by 1.97 yen on Thursday in what traders called a correction to its recent recovery from a historic low of 104.82 yen last week, has now lost most of its gains.

 The yen was pummeled earlier this week following the splintering of the ruling Liberal Democratic Party.
 The breakup means that they may lose their majority in Parliament, and thus the premiership, in elections July 18 for the first time in almost four decades.